nicolasochem/tzip/drafts/current/draft-consensus-key.md

 A baker may lose their baking key.
 In this case, they may stop baking, wait `PRESERVED_CYCLES`, and then recover their funds with the `drain` operation.
 They may then start baking from another account.

 ### `consensus_key_drain_toggle` governance toggle

+The permissions granted to a consensus key have been subject to vigourous debate in the past.

+The core argument against the existence of the `drain` operation is that it increases the security posture of the baker even further.
+Indeed, in the absence of the drain operation, a compromise of the consensus key does not put the unfrozen balance at risk.

+On the other hand, we already listed the arguments for keeping the `drain` operation enabled:
+* it stands as a recovery mechanism in case of baker's key loss,
+* it deters bakers from handing off the baker key to third-parties, which is good for decentralization.

+It is useful to ask two questions:
-The introduction of the consensus key is an uncontroversial and long-standing request from the community.
+* should the consensus key exist at all?
+The answer is an uncontroversial yes.
+A consensus key is long-standing request from the community.
 Many competing blockchains already have this feature implemented.
-But the permissions granted to the key have been subject to vigourous debate in the past.

-A good case can be made for disabling the `drain` operation: it increases the security posture of the baker even further.
-Indeed, in the absence of the drain operation, a compromise of the consensus key does not put the unfrozen balance at risk.
-It still exposes the baker to a double signing attack, but this attack is complex to pull off and results in half of the frozen balance being burned.

-On the other hand, disabling the `drain` operation also disables the recovery mechanism from loss of the baker key, and re-introduces concerns expressed above about changing the decentralization dynamics of the network.
+* what permissions should be granted to it?
+Opinions on the matter differ, but we believe they can coalesce into a binary question on whether the `drain` operation as proposed should exist or not.

 The [liquidity baking toggle vote](https://gitlab.com/tezos/tzip/-/blob/master/drafts/current/draft-symmetric-liquidity-baking-toggle-vote.md) TZIP introduced a mechanism for fast and concurrent governance signaling mechanisms.
-This mechanism is suitable for a binary decision such as enabling or disabling an operation.

-The `consensus_key_drain_toggle` governance toggle leaves the matter for the community to decide, separately from the feature itself.
+This mechanism is suitable for a binary decision such as enabling or disabling the `drain` operation.
+Therefore, the proposed `consensus_key_drain_toggle` governance toggle leaves the matter for the community to decide, separately from the feature itself.

+The operation will initially be enabled.
+When setting up their baker for the new protocol, bakers will have to choose whether to vote `pass`, `on` and `off`.

 ### Q&A